themagnifico/cocopi-docs/installation.md

 Installation
 ===

-To get started, download a COCOPi package that comes with some sample content.
+To get started, download a Cocopi package that comes with some sample content.
-Installing COCOPi is as easy as dropping the downloaded folder in the desired location of your PHP 5.4+ ready web server.
+Installing Cocopi is as easy as dropping the downloaded folder in the desired location of your PHP 5.4+ ready web server.
 That's it.
 No database setup or installer is needed.

 For example, extract the package to a `cocopi` folder in your web server documents directoy.
 In your browser, open `http://localhost/cocopi` or `example.com/cocopi` to see your site.

-COCOPi comes with an admin panel located in the `cockpit/` folder, so for example at `example.com/cocopi/cockpit`.
+Cocopi comes with an admin panel located in the `cockpit/` folder, so for example at `example.com/cocopi/cockpit`.
 Before you login to Cockpit for the first time, run the installation at `example.com/cocopi/cockpit/install`.

 ## Requirements